TheTechRobo/rsync-tool/README.md

 # Making it Easier
- I am about to upload a file called 'Sync Two Folders.app' it's an Automator script to modify the paths just open Automator.
+ I have just added a file called 'Sync Two Folders.app' it's an Automator script to modify the paths just open Automator.
  File>Open